RecBox-Games/controlpad_test_server/README.md

 ## setup
 - install node if you don't have it already
 - run `npm install` to install node dependencies
-- run start_server.bat
+- run `start.bat` for windows
-  -- not yet implemented. for now run `controlpad_server.exe` and `node index.js`
+- running in linux needs testing